Perception for Movement Lab

 Equipment

-We have a collection of virtual reality helmets with integrated eye trackers, including:
+We have a collection of virtual reality head mounted displays (HMD), many of which have integrated eye trackers, including:

 • A 14 Camera Phasespace Motion capture system that spans a 7.5m by 5.5m capture volume with a 980 Hz refresh rate.
 The end-to-end latency from motion-detection to visual updating of a minimal virtual environment viewed on a CRT display has been measured to be approximately 27 ms.